Omeprazole

 What if I’m not getting better using omeprazole?

-Speak to your doctor and pharmacist, who may consider different treatments, like pantoprazole or lansoprazole.
+Speak to your doctor or pharmacist, who may consider different treatments, like pantoprazole or lansoprazole.

 Can I take antacids with omeprazole?